Need Help? Give us a call.

 Applying online is the easiest method and takes just a few minutes.
 The person applying for the EIN must be an owner, principal, or officer of the business (or you can sign a release to have a third party apply on your behalf).
 Before you apply, make sure the applicant has their own personal SSN, the business’s address, and founding date available.
 If you apply online, you’ll receive your EIN instantly.

 Be wary of services or websites that charge you for an EIN.
 This could be a scam.
 Getting an EIN through the IRS is free and easy.
+Here’s a video breaking down how to apply for an EIN free of charge.

 Once you obtain your EIN from the IRS, it’s effective immediately.
 You can start using it right away to apply for loans, open a bank account, or to provide to a vendor.
 In most cases, your EIN will remain with you throughout the course of your business.